9xN/SpringCore-0day/README.md

 * https://github.com/Retrospected/spring-rce-poc

+## Mitigation

+If you're using Spring Core, this is currently the only known remediation for patching this attack.
+There is no patch available (as of 3-30-2022 @ 2:30pm).

+According to the Praetorian post confirming the presence of an RCE in Spring Core, the currently recommended approach for is to patch DataBinder by adding a blacklist of vulnerable field patterns required for exploitation.

 ## Note: I will be uploading translations and further explanation of the exploit shortly, feel free to create a pull request!